nmcguinness/2024-25-GD-ICA/Exercises/FSM/Predicates.md

   - Provide a method to reset the wait state so that a new random duration can be generated.
   - Validate that `min` is ≥ 0 and `max` is ≥ `min`.

-### Probabilistic: Random Above Threshold Predicate
+### Exercise 5: Probabilistic: Random Above Threshold Predicate

 - **Difficulty:** Intermediate
 - **Exercise Description:**